ynanwu/MetaGCD/README.md

     wu2023metagcd,
-    title={MetaGCD: Learning to Continually Learn in Generalized Category Discovery}, author={Yanan Wu and Zhixiang Chi and Yang Wang and and Songhe Feng}, booktitle={Thirty-Sixth Conference on International Conference on Computer Vision (ICCV)}, year={2023}
+    title={MetaGCD: Learning to Continually Learn in Generalized Category Discovery}, author={Yanan Wu and Zhixiang Chi and Yang Wang and and Songhe Feng}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, year={2023}
 }
 ```